Energy-Efficient and High-Performance Data Transfers with DRL Agents: Background and Related Work

+Improving data transfer performance at the transport layer—e.g., via new congestion control protocols~\cite{DataCenterCongestionControl-2022, qtcp, BBR2016, PCC-Vivace}—requires kernel and system modifications that hinder wide adoption.
+A more practical strategy is tuning application-layer parameters such as pipelining ($pp$), parallelism ($p$), concurrency ($cc$), buffer size, and striping~\cite{Yildirim-TCC2016}, of which parallelism and concurrency are the most impactful~\cite{balman2007data, Yildirim-TCC2016, kim2015highly}.

-An effective strategy to mitigate performance issues in file transfers involves adjusting application-layer transfer parameters, including pipelining ($pp$), parallelism ($p$), concurrency ($cc$), buffer size and striping ~\cite{Yildirim-TCC2016}.
-Among these parameters, parallelism and concurrency are identified as the most critical for resolving the majority of underlying performance challenges~\cite{balman2007data, Yildirim-TCC2016}. {\em Concurrency (cc)} refers to task-level parallelism, where each task is the transfer of a file.
-By running multiple server processes or threads simultaneously, different files can be transferred at the same time, speeding up the overall transfer process. {\em Parallelism (p)} denotes the number of parallel streams for each file transfer process or thread.
-It is beneficial for transferring medium sized and large files.
-Increasing the total number of data streams (\textit{cc} $\times$ \textit{p}) can enhance the transfer throughput.
-However, excessive use can lead to network congestion and trigger TCP's congestion avoidance algorithm, reducing the sending rate.
-When meticulously optimized, these parameters can substantially enhance end-to-end data transfer performance by addressing common bottlenecks such as inadequate I/O parallelism and TCP buffer size limitations ~\cite{jamil-2023-tcp}.
+{\em Concurrency ($cc$)} is task-level parallelism: multiple server processes or threads transfer different files simultaneously. {\em Parallelism ($p$)} is the number of TCP streams per file transfer, primarily beneficial for medium and large files.
+Increasing the total stream count ($cc \times p$) improves throughput, but excessive streams provoke TCP congestion avoidance and reduce the sending rate.
+When properly tuned, these parameters address common bottlenecks such as inadequate I/O parallelism and TCP buffer limitations~\cite{jamil-2023-tcp}.